-Chelsea Flower Show gardens tackle plastic and pollution
+Chelsea Flower Show gardens take on issues over plastic and pollution

 -

-Chelsea Flower Show gardens tackle plastic and pollution
+Chelsea Flower Show gardens take on issues over plastic and pollution

 Plastic pollution and making urban spaces greener are among the environmental challenges being addressed by gardens at this year’s Chelsea Flower Show.